FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/3d_printing_intro/3d_printing_intro.rst

 There are numerous kinds of 3D printing, but for FTC there are only a few that are practical.
 The most common is **Fused Deposition Modeling (FDM)**.
 FDM printers melt a plastic filament and extrude it through a nozzle, which moves around to create the part.
-FDM printers are the most common type of printer used, so this guide will focus on them.
+FDM printers are the most common type of printer used, and the most practical for robotics teams, so this guide will focus on them.

 .. figure:: images/fdm_example.png
    :align: center